kyclark/resbaz2020/README.md

 ## Setup

-I will be covering the first chapter of [Tiny Python Projects](http://tinypythonprojects.com/) to explain how to write a Python program that is
+I will be covering the first chapter of [Tiny Python Projects](http://tinypythonprojects.com/) to explain how to write a Python program that is:

 * parameterized (will accept arguments)
-* documented (will generate a "usage" statement when asked)
+* documented (a README, program will generate a "usage" statement when asked)
-* tested
+* tested (using `pytest`)
 * reproducible

 I will live-code the `hello.py` example that starts from printing "Hello, World!" and moves through how to write a more flexible version that can greet a given argument.
 If you would like to code along, you can work locally on your own machine or use a free instance on repl.it to write in your browser.

+A PDF of the chapter is [included](tpp-ch1-hello.pdf).

 ### Setting up a local dev environment